MP Estate Planning UK

 CriteriaNil Rate BandResidence Nil Rate Band

-Eligible AssetsAll assets within the estateResidential property passed to direct descendants
+Eligible AssetsAll assets within the estateResidential property (or downsizing equivalent)

 An expansive, well-lit table, its surface divided into two distinct sections representing the "Nil Rate Band" and "Residence Nil Rate Band".
 The left side showcases a tranquil landscape, with rolling hills and a serene lake, while the right side depicts a stately manor surrounded by lush gardens.
 Warm, diffused lighting casts a soft glow over the scene, highlighting the contrast between the two areas.
 Carefully placed tax-related documents and financial icons subtly convey the technical details of the topic.
 The overall composition conveys a sense of balance, clarity, and the nuanced differences between these important estate planning concepts.